microchip-pic-avr-examples/atmega4809-cnano-getting-started-with-freertos-studio/README.md

 ![Freertos](images/freeRTOS.png)

-# ATMEGA4809 Xplained Pro Getting Started With FreeRTOS™
+# ATmega4809 Curiosity Nano Getting Started With FreeRTOS™

-This is an example of how to get started with FreeRTOS™ on the AVR architecture with ATMEGA4809 Xplained Pro.
+This is an example of how to get started with FreeRTOS™ on the AVR architecture with ATmega4809 Curiosity Nano.
 FreeRTOS™ is a real-time operative system kernel which allows the MCU to operate with different tasks simultaneously.
 This is accomplished with mutexes, semaphores and software timers.

 ## Related Documentation